Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 ## Outstanding Bugs

-To my knowledge there are no outstadning bugs in the game.
+To my knowledge there are no outstanding bugs in the game.

+## Future Development

+With the use of the Tornado class which runs the game it allows plenty of scope for future development as you can add further instance variables to the game.

+Potential features to implement:

+- A score feature so when a user carries on playing they can build on their score
+- More word lists so you can have different categories/difficulties for the user to chose
+- More personalisation of the game so the user can input their name and then save their game and come back to it